 - What the weather was like leading up to sunny days in the past

 - Any known weather systems such as storms or areas of low pressure

 The model would also need clear parameters to define the outcome you’re interested in.
 For example, you might specify the hours of sunshine and the temperature range that would qualify a day as sunny.

-At the end of the training period, your model would (hopefully) be able to predict that, for example, sunny days are most likely after a thunderstorm, and happen more often now than they did 50 years ago.
+At the end of the training period, your model would hopefully be able to predict that, for example, sunny days are most likely after a thunderstorm, and happen more often now than they did 50 years ago.

-- Predicting customer churn
+Predicting customer churn